 Today, I’d like to discuss some interesting MLM Demographics.
 These are some trends and observations I’ve noticed during the past 18+ years in this amazing industry.
 I’m also going to talk about the different generations in our society, and share some tips on how you could approach them effectively.

 This is not a research paper, so I don’t have stats to back up my observations.
-They are just my opinion.
+They are just my opinion and personal experience.
 On the other had, I will define each generation and share some interesting stats on them (with sources cited).

 MLM Demographics: My Observations

 Like America itself, network marketing is a melting pot.
 We attract people from many different walks of like.
 We attract unemployed folks and professionals.
 Both men and women participate in our industry, although there are many more women than men doing network marketing.

 We have people from different religions, ethnicities, educational levels, upbringings, economic status, sexual orientation, and many other things.
 To me, that is the beauty of our industry.
 We welcome everyone with open arms.

 We are one of the only professions I know of where there is a TRUE level playing field.
 It doesn’t matter who you know, if you went to college, who your parents are, what your resume says, your political views, or what side of the tracks you grew up on.
 Success here boils down to what is in your heart, how big your why is, and how hard you are willing to work.